 I was sitting behind my desk, when my last surviving enemy stepped into my office.
 I looked up from my work, straight into the eyes of my arch nemesis.
 Perfectly calm I asked: Continue reading →

-Fifty years after the Lunar Radio Observatory was completed, radio-astronomer Cyrus landed on the far side of the Moon.
+Fifty years after the Lunar Radio Observatory was completed, radio-astronomer Arsames landed on the far side of the Moon.
 He would spent the next six months on Earth’s only natural satellite.
 The lunar base which would be his home during this period, was located about 25 kilometers to the south of the Daedelus crater.
-Cyrus’ job was simple, he had to ensure the LRO was operated properly and to manage the collection of information.
+Arsames’ job was simple, he had to ensure the LRO was operated properly and to manage the collection of information.
 Continue reading →

 The immigration officer was quite bored when a took a nicotine gum from its package in order to put it in his mouth.
 He had interviewed more than two dozens of prospective immigrants that day and it was already late.
 Nevertheless he was not yet able to leave his office as there was one applicant left to be interviewed.
 While he was chewing the immigration officer asked the man sitting on the opposite side of his desk: Continue reading →